How to Tell if a Copyright Infringement Claim is Real

 The word story invokes a powerful image for many of us.
-It brings us back to our childhood, laying in bed while our parents read or tell us a story.
+It brings us back to our childhood, lying in bed while our parents read or tell us a story.
 It is warm and fuzzy.
-And now… it has been intricately linked with marketing.
+And now…it has been intricately linked with marketing.

 With that rise in popularity has come a valuable question: How do I get my piece of content to rise above the noise?
 Often the answer to that question is “Tell a story” – but with so many stories out there, you need to know what story to tell.

 When we think about it, there are only a handful of stories that we remember, despite the fact that there is so much content and information vying for our attention.

 Without analyzing it, the fact that some stories stick in our minds better than others can seem random.
 But there are a few elements that make a story truly memorable:

 These three characteristics don’t guarantee success, but it is a good start.
 Effective storytelling goes beyond the words and situations you use.
 It’s also important to consider the presentation of the story and your timing.